pingcap/br/tests/README.md

     * `bin/tiflash`
     * `bin/cdc`

-    The versions must be ≥2.1.0 as usual.
+    The versions must be ≥2.1.0.

     What's more, there must be dynamic link library for TiFlash, see make target `bin` to learn more.
     You can install most of dependencies by running `download_tools.sh`.

 2. The following programs must be installed: